Ethics and Malpractice

 It is not permitted to copy text from other publications without correctly attributing the source (plagiarism) or to publish several papers with nearly identical material by the same writers (self-plagiarism).
 It is against the law to concurrently apply the same results to more than one Journal.
 It is prohibited for authors to present results collected from others as their own.
 Authors should consider the work of those who shaped the direction and course of their research.

-The ijte will conduct a plagiarism check on all submitted papers using Turnitin's program.
-The ijte only considers papers with less than 20% similarity index for publication.
-IJTE will immediately reject any paper that involves plagiarism.
+The IJLI will conduct a plagiarism check on all submitted papers using the Turnitin software.
+The ijli only considers papers with less than 20% similarity index for publication.
+The IJLI will immediately reject any paper that involves plagiarism.

 AI and AI-Assisted Tools